Dynamical Dark Energy Beyond Planck? Constraints from multiple CMB probes, DESI BAO and Type-Ia Supernovae: Conclusion

 In conclusion: \begin{itemize} \item The Planck data, particularly large-scale temperature and E-mode polarization measurements, play a significant role in strengthening the preference for Dynamical Dark Energy reported by the DESI collaboration. \item The preference diminishes when considering Planck-independent CMB observations or excluding Planck large-scale data.
 In these cases, no strong preference is observed in combinations of data involving DESI and Pantheon-plus supernovae, and the cosmological constant value consistently falls within (or close to) the 95\% confidence level. \item The preference is consistently strengthened when including the DESy5 supernova data compared to Pantheon-plus-based results.
-In fact, this is the only supernova sample that produces a convincing preference in combinations involving Atacama Cosmology Telescope data (without Planck) or when Planck large-scale data are removed. \item No convincing preference is seen in any combinations involving South Pole Telescope data, whether considering Pantheon-plus, DESy5, or including Planck/WMAP large-scale temperature and polarization measurements. \end{itemize}
+In fact, this is the only supernova sample that produces a convincing preference in combinations involving Atacama Cosmology Telescope data (without Planck) or when Planck large-scale data are removed. \item No convincing preference is seen in any combinations involving South Pole Telescope data and Pantheon-plus, while it is reduced in combinations involving South Pole Telescope data and DESy5 SN (both including or excluding Planck/WMAP large-scale temperature and polarization measurements). \end{itemize}